 Gotcha #2: Custom logs don’t work with Elastic Beanstalk

 By default, the wsgi account doesn’t have write access to the current working directory, and so your log files won’t work.
 According to Beanstalk’s documentation, the trick is to write the log files under the

-However, this doesn’t always work as expected.
-When django creates the log file in that directory, the log file is owned by root – and hence django cannot write to that file.
+/opt/python/log directory However, this doesn’t always work as expected.
+When Django creates the log file in that directory, the log file is owned by root – and hence Django cannot write to that file.

 The trick is to run a small script as part of .ebextensions to fix this.
 Add the following content in

 With this change, you can now write your custom log files to this directory.
 As a bonus, when you fetch logs using elastic beanstalk console or the eb tool, your custom log files will also be downloaded.